Ruchita-0310/Diatom_consortium_genomics/data_analysis.md

 sort -k4,4nr organelle_coverage_per_contig.tsv | head -n 50
 ```
+The first `awk` command extracts query contig coordinates from the PAF file and converts them into BED-like intervals.
+The `sort` and `bedtools merge` commands merge overlapping aligned intervals so that aligned regions are not counted multiple times.
+`seqkit fx2tab` records the total length of each contig in the whole assembly.
+The following `awk` commands calculate the total organelle-aligned length per contig and convert this to percent coverage, while the final `sort` command displays the strongest organelle-like candidates.
 ### 15.5 Remove organelle-like contigs
 Contigs were classified as organelle-like if at least 70% of the contig length aligned to the chloroplast or mitochondrial reference.
 ```bash
 awk '$4 >= 70 {print $1}' organelle_coverage_per_contig.tsv \
     > organelle_like_contigs.70pct.txt
 ```
+This command selects contigs for removal if at least 70% of their length aligns to the organelle reference.
+The resulting text file contains only the names of contigs classified as chloroplast-like or mitochondrial-like.
 This identified three organelle-like contigs:
 ```text
 contig_1443